PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 * Record the following information:
   * GitHub Client ID
   * GitHub Client Secret
-  * GitHub Callback URL: This should be of the form https://mydomain.com/hub/oauth_callback if with a domain name (remember to replace "mydomain.com" with your domain name, as obtained from the step above.)
+  * GitHub Callback URL: This should be of the form https://"mydomain.com"/hub/oauth_callback if with a domain name (remember to replace "mydomain.com" with your domain name, as obtained from the step above, "Using a Domain Name".)
-* Copy these to right `.env` section (about Line 23):
+* Copy-paste each of these to right `.env` section (about Line 23):

 > `GITHUB_CLIENT_ID=<github client id>`